•

 Multi Tiered System of Supports (MTSS)

-• According to the Every Student Succeeds Act (ESSA), Multi-Tiered System of Support (MTSS) is a “comprehensive continuum of evidence-based, systemic practices to support a rapid response to students’ needs, with regular observation to facilitate data-based instructional decision making.”
+• According to the Every Student Succeeds Act (ESSA), a Multi-Tiered System of Support (MTSS) is a “comprehensive continuum of evidence-based, systemic practices to support a rapid response to students’ needs, with regular observation to facilitate data-based instructional decision-making.”
 In CVUSD, the MTSS process embraces inclusion and diversity while providing the supports that students need.
-MTSS is a collaborative problem-solving process used to identify concerns, develop interventions, and evaluate the effectiveness of the intervention in a multi-tiered system of service delivery.
+MTSS is a collaborative problem-solving process used to identify concerns, develop interventions, and evaluate the effectiveness of said interventions in a multi-tiered system of service delivery.

 Co-Teaching in CVUSD

-• Co-teaching is an inclusive instructional strategy in which two teachers, a general education teacher and a special education teacher, partner to create a cohesive curriculum in which they co-plan, co-teach, and co-assess to provide access to the subject for ALL students.
-Co-teaching provides students with and without disabilities the opportunity to interact with and learn from both teachers and all students while gaining access to the curriculum in a more universally designed manner.
+• Co-teaching is an inclusive instructional strategy in which one general education teacher and one special education teacher partner to create a cohesive learning program.
+Co-teachers co-plan, co-teach, and co-assess to provide all students access to the universally-designed course content.
+Co-teaching provides students with and without disabilities the opportunity to benefit from two educators, as well as their peers with diverse backgrounds and abilities, in the least restrictive environment possible.

-CVUSD offers various co-teaching classes in English, Social Studies, Science, and Math for grades 6 through 12.
-Students with IEPs may access their Specialized Academic Instruction services in a co-taught class based on the IEP team decisions.
-If your student's IEP does not indicate that a co-taught class is a required component of the least restrictive environment, and rather, a CP course that is not co-taught is named, you can request a co-taught class with the school counselor (this does not guarantee placement and is based on each student's required course and the overall master schedule at the school site).
+CVUSD offers co-taught classes in English, social science/history, science, math, p.e., theater, foods, health, and life management for grades 6 through 12.
+Students with IEPs may access their Specialized Academic Instruction services in a co-taught class based on IEP team decisions.
+If your student's IEP does not specify that a co-taught class is required as part of the least restrictive environment, and instead lists a CP course that is not co-taught, you may request a co-taught class by contacting the school counselor.
+(This does not guarantee placement and is based on each student's required course of study and the school site's overall master schedule).

 Co-Teaching FAQs